Macros and Templates:

 - Some files provided here are in Adobe

-Acrobat format (.PDF), which requires
+Acrobat format (.PDF), which requires the

-the free Adobe Acrobat
+free Adobe Acrobat

-Reader, the full retail Adobe program, or a file viewer that
+Reader, the full retail Adobe program, or a file viewer that can

 these on your computer, but if not, click here

 to download the popular (and free) Acrobat Reader software directly

-- See also this site's Disclaimer,
+- See also this site's Disclaimer, Distribution of Materials, and

 and Documentation for Macros

 macros on this site come with instructions or other documentation